ecmerkle/cog_adapt/README.md

 ## Code for *Identifying good forecasters via adaptive cognitive tests*
 This repo contains the code and analyses used in the paper.
-The data are contained in a [separate repo for the main project.](https://github.com/forecastingresearch/fpt) To obtain the data and run the paper scripts, follow the instructions below.
+The data are contained in a [separate repo for the main project.](https://github.com/forecastingresearch/fpt)

+To obtain the data and run the paper scripts, open `replication_code.R` and follow the instructions.
+An overview appears below.

 1. Clone this repo and the data repo inside the same top-level folder.
 On many systems, you could open the terminal, go to the folder that should contain the repos, then issue the following commands: